prismlab/retro-concurrency/PLDI_response/response.md

 # Review B

-As the reviewer has rightly suggested, we shall introduce citing [54] in section 1.5.
+As the reviewer has rightly suggested, we shall introduce Multicore OCaml citing [54] in section 1.5.
 We shall drop the reference to effect system from R4 and retain the modularity arguments.
 Section 3 (line 437+) refers to the modularity requirement and motivates the need for `discontinue` primitive.

 Fibers are not necessary for parallelism, which is the main focus of [54].
 Effect handlers (supported by fibers in the runtime) bring in native support for